-Part one of this post will explain acceleration of rent provisions and how various courts around the country have scrutinized these provisions and taken varying positions on their enforceability.
-Part two of this post will discuss how landlords can include enforceable acceleration of rent provisions in their commercial leases.
+Part one of this series will explain acceleration of rent provisions and how various courts around the country have scrutinized these provisions and taken varying positions on their enforceability.
+Part two of this series will discuss how landlords can include enforceable acceleration of rent provisions in their commercial real estate leases.

 What is an Acceleration of Rent Provision?